Lionel Hampton: Personal life

 On November 11, 1936, in Yuma, Arizona, Lionel Hampton married Gladys Riddle (1913–1971).
 Gladys was Lionel's business manager throughout much of his career.
 Many musicians recall that Lionel ran the music and Gladys ran the business.

 Around 1945 or 1946, he handed a pair of vibraphone mallets to then-five year old (later jazz musician) Roy Ayers.

-During the 1950s he had a strong interest in Judaism and raised money for Israel.
+During the 1950s, he had a strong interest in Judaism and raised money for Israel.
 In 1953 he composed a King David suite and performed it in Israel with the Boston Pops Orchestra.
 Later in life Hampton became a Christian Scientist.
 Hampton was also a Thirty-third degree Prince Hall freemason.

 In January 1997, his apartment caught fire and destroyed his awards and belongings; Hampton escaped uninjured.

 Charity

-Hampton was deeply involved in the construction of various public housing projects, and founded the Lionel Hampton Development Corporation.
-Construction began with the Lionel Hampton Houses in Harlem, New York, in the 1960s, with the help of then Republican governor Nelson Rockefeller.
-Hampton's wife, Gladys Hampton, also was involved in construction of a housing project in her name, the Gladys Hampton Houses.
+Hampton was deeply involved in the construction of various public housing projects, and he founded the Lionel Hampton Development Corporation.
+Construction began with the Lionel Hampton Houses in Harlem, New York, in the 1960s, with the help of Republican governor Nelson Rockefeller.
+His wife was also involved in construction of a housing project in her name, the Gladys Hampton Houses.
 Gladys died in 1971.
 In the 1980s, Hampton built another housing project called Hampton Hills in Newark, New Jersey.

 Hampton was a staunch Republican and served as a delegate to several Republican National Conventions.
 He served as vice-chairman of the New York Republican County Committee for some years and also was a member of the New York City Human Rights Commission.
 He served as Director of Special Events for Gerald Ford's 1976 re-election campaign.
 Hampton donated almost $300,000 to Republican campaigns and committees throughout his lifetime.
-However, in 1996 he endorsed Clinton/Gore, saying that the Republican party, which he had joined because it was the party of Lincoln, no longer represented moderates like himself.
+However, in 1996 he endorsed Bill Clinton and Al Gore, saying that the Republican party, which he had joined because it was the party of Lincoln, no longer represented moderates like himself.